henrychen11/cryptos/README.md

 ## Background and Overview
-Cryptos is an app that all
+Cryptos is an app that allows users to view the top 30 coins traded on that day with detailed information along with the last 24 hours of pricing data.
+There is also an interactive chart that visualizes the last 24 hours of data.
+In addition, users also have the ability to see and search the current crypto currency news.

 ## Functionality & MVP

 * View Cryptocurrency Coin Prices for a single exchange
-* (1) API - Bittrex
+* API - Bittrex
-* Graph of coin pricing using Chart.js
+* Graph of coin pricing using ChartJS
 * View coin specific news
 * Search News
 * Demo Emulator & Site (splash page)